TACC/gateways19-hpc-in-the-cloud/block1/intro-to-jupyter.md

 Once you open a notebook, you can write and run python code.
 To execute a line of code, press `shift + Enter`.

-### Starting a Terminal

-To open a terminal for writing CLI commands, click 'New' in the upper right corner.
-After selecting 'Terminal', a linux terminal will open.

 ### Tapis v3 Token
 As discussed in the introduction, we will use the official Tapis Python SDK for all of our interactions with the services.
 The Python SDK provides Python-native methods and objects for making HTTP requests and parsing HTTP responses to and from the Tapis API.